vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 have no choice but to use it.

-For example: *[showing nomis trying to make a label printer work on a GNU/Linux distribution]* if you would be using the closed-source driver of that, it would work.
+For example: *[showing nomis trying to make a label printer work on a GNU/Linux distribution]* if you were using the closed-source driver of that, it would work.

 _*: (laughs)_